There are many terms and concepts you need to learn when familiarising yourself with the university elections at SDU.

-Check the schedule (opens as PDF) to find out when you must submit your objection to the Election Secretariat for the current election.
+Check the election schedule ( PDF) to find out when you must submit your objection to the Election Secretariat for the current election.
 Please note: Errors are continuously corrected for as long as is practically possible.

 Questions for voting and e-voting system